Wordmarks, Colors & Type

 - The wordmark typography has been crafted especially for the university.
 Therefore, it can only be reproduced using a graphic file (EPS, TIFF, JPEG, GIF, etc.).
 Download the wordmark files.

-- The word "University" is part of our official wordmark to clearly distinguish Carnegie Mellon University from other institutions who use "Carnegie" or "Mellon" in their names.
+- The word "University" is part of our official wordmark.
+This is to clearly distinguish Carnegie Mellon University from other institutions who use "Carnegie" or "Mellon" in their names.
 As the university develops a strong global presence, this clarity is even more important.

 - When writing about the university, use Carnegie Mellon University first.
 Then "CMU" may be used as a second reference for Carnegie Mellon University in text.
 Please reference the Writers' Style Guide [.pdf] for further information.